 Earning Your Criminal Justice Degree Online

-With an increased national focus on law enforcement, immigration, and public safety combined with major advances in distance-learning technology, earning a criminal justice degree online is now more attractive than ever.
+With an increased national focus on law enforcement, immigration, and public safety combined with major advances in distance-learning technology, earning a criminal justice online degree is now more attractive than ever.
 Online criminal justice degrees are perfect for those who are interested in pursuing a career in the field, but need the flexibility to take classes at their own pace — and on their own schedule.
 For professionals already working in the field and seeking to pursue an advanced degree, enrolling in one of the many criminal justice online schools allows professionals to balance work and school.

 Most online criminal justice degrees can be completed almost entirely online, but some institution’s programs require a short internship or shadowing component.
 Coursework mirrors that of traditional programs, and is taught by the same instructors as the brick-and-mortar school alternatives.
 Students also take part in discussions in online forums, watch live and recorded lectures, and take exams online.
 Distance learners can expect classes in topics such as criminology, security and police administration, juvenile justice, and law.

 Job Outlook for Criminal Justice Graduates

 The Bureau of Labor and Statistics estimates a 4% growth in job opportunities for individuals in this field through the year 2024.
 However, as the field of criminal justice encompasses many areas (including law enforcement, corrections, the legal system, and criminal investigations), some careers within the field are seeing even higher growth numbers.
 As national security, border protection, and globalization continue to be frequent topics of discussion and debate, the profession is likely to continue to grow.

 This job growth, coupled with increasing interest in the field and a growing need for trained criminal justice professionals, might be a factor in the increased enrollment in degree programs.
 Last year, Missouri Southern State University reported a 27% increase in enrollment in their criminal justice degree program.